-- All employees are over 13 years of age. - Employees between the ages of 13 and 15 only perform light work. - Employees between the ages of 13 and 15 work a maximum of two hours per day. - Parents of employees between the ages of 13 and 15 are informed of the work and the conditions under which the work is performed. - Employees under the age of 18 do not perform dangerous work or work at night. - All apprentices in the company are above the age of 15 and work as part of their education.
+- o All employees are over 13 years of age. - o Employees between the ages of 13 and 15 only perform light work. - Employees between the ages of 13 and 15 work a maximum of two hours per day. - o Parents of employees between the ages of 13 and 15 are informed of the work and the conditions under which the work is performed. - o Employees under the age of 18 do not perform dangerous work or work at night. - All apprentices in Brenntag Nordic are above the age of 15 and work as part of their education.

-Brenntag Nordic is aware of and respects the ban against child labour as expressed in the Danish Working Environment Act, Consolidated Act No. 268 of 18 March 2005 and in the Executive Order on the work of young people No. 239 of 6 April 2005.
+Brenntag Nordic A/S is aware of and respects the ban against child labour as expressed in the Danish Working Environment Acts, Consolidated Act No. 268 of 18 March 2005 and in the Executive Order on the work of young people No. 239 of 6 April 2005.